 - Changing the size of your water meter

-Even if a property does not meet any of these circumstances, or ‘triggers,’ property owners are able to apply for a Voluntary Compliance Certificate via a passing PSL pressure test.
-Voluntary compliance benefits property owners in many ways, including:
+Even if a property does not meet any of these criteria, property may apply for a Voluntary Compliance Certificate via a passing PSL pressure test.
+Voluntary compliance benefits property owners in many ways:

-- Limiting the impact of future ‘triggers’ and possible associated penalty costs
+- Limiting the impact of future testing triggers and any associated punitive costs

 - Compliance with local EPA mandates

-- Peace-of-mind knowing your property has a structurally-sound private sewer lateral
+- Peace-of-mind knowing your property has a safe and structurally sound private sewer lateral

-Once the PSL pressure test has been passed, property owners will receive a Compliance Certificate.
-A Compliance Certificate is good for either a 7-year or 20-year interval based on whether the PSL has been repaired or fully replaced.
+Property owners receive a Compliance Certificate for their property upon passing the PSL pressure test.
+A Compliance Certificate is good for either a 7-year or 20-year interval depending on whether the private sewer lateral has been repaired or replaced.

-To receive a PSL pressure test, property owners must contact a licensed contractor.
-Pipe Spy is a licensed contractor in the Bay Area and has been performing PSL pressure tests in the area for more than 18 years.
-To schedule a PSL pressure test, contact us and talk to a member about your PSL pressure test needs.
+Pipe Spy is a licensed contractor in the Bay Area and has been performing PSL pressure tests in the area for over 20 years.